Why AYSO soccer different from club soccer or other programs?

 Where are practices held?

 At the Bayfront Soccer Fields here in Hilo.
 Assignments at made by the Coach Administrator based on the numbers of teams in each division.
-Your coach will inform you of practice locations when he contacts you before the start of the season.
+Your coach will inform you of practice locations when they contact you before the start of the season.

 How often are practices held?